On leave 2019-2020

 Elizabeth Hinton is John L. Loeb Associate Professor of the Social Sciences in the Department History and the Department of African and African American Studies at Harvard University.
 Hinton’s research focuses on the persistence of poverty and racial inequality in the 20th century United States.
-She is particularly interested in the rise of the American carceral state and the transformation of domestic social programs and urban policing after the Civil Rights Movement.
+She is particularly interested in the rise of the American carceral state and the transformation of domestic social programs after the Civil Rights Movement.

-In her forthcoming book, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (with Harvard University Press), Hinton examines the implementation of federal law enforcement programs beginning in the mid-1960s that laid the groundwork for the mass incarceration of American citizens.
+In her award-winning book, From the War on Poverty to the War on Crime: The Making of Mass Incarceration in America (Harvard University Press, 2016), Hinton examines the implementation of federal law enforcement programs beginning in the mid-1960s that made the United States home to the largest prison system in world history.
 In revealing the links between the emergence of national crime control and earlier anti-poverty programs, Hinton presents Ronald Reagan’s War on Drugs not as a sharp policy departure but rather as the full realization of a shift towards surveillance and confinement that began during the Johnson administration.
 From the War on Poverty to the War on Crime has received numerous awards and recognition, including the Ralph Waldo Emerson Prize from the Phi Beta Kappa Society and being named to the New York Times’s 100 notable books of 2016.
 Hinton recently won an Andrew Carnegie Fellowship from the Carnegie Corporation and the Rosslyn Abramson Award for Excellence and Sensitivity in Teaching Undergraduates from Harvard University.

 Before joining the Harvard faculty, Hinton spent two years as a Postdoctoral Scholar in the Michigan Society of Fellows and Assistant Professor in the Department of Afroamerican and African Studies at the University of Michigan.
-A Ford Foundation Fellow, Hinton completed her Ph.D. in United States History from Columbia University in 2012.
+A Ford Foundation Fellow, Hinton completed her Ph.D. in United States History from Columbia University in 2013.

-35 Quincy Street,
+12 Quincy Street,